 Deploy and call

-Deploy withtruss push, then call the endpoint:
+Deploy withtruss push --watch, then call the endpoint:

 Next steps